netdata/netdata/ml/README.md

 #### _anomaly event_

-Anomaly events are triggered by the anomaly detector as represent a window of time on the node with sufficiently elevated anomaly rates across all dimensions.
+Anomaly events are triggered by the anomaly detector and represent a window of time on the node with sufficiently elevated anomaly rates across all dimensions.

 #### _dimension anomaly rate_